-Understanding SXG Nifty meaning & its impact on Indian share market: If you are an active stock market trader in India, I’m sure that you would have definitely have heard of the term ‘SGX Nifty’ terminology.
-If you open any business news channel before the opening of the Indian market, all you will see is an hour-long discussion on the SGX Nifty and its implications on the opening of the Nifty for that day.
+Understanding SXG Nifty meaning & its impact on Indian share market: If you are an active stock market trader in India, I’m sure that you would have definitely have heard of the term ‘SGX Nifty’.
+If you open any business news channel, then before the opening of the Indian equity market, all you will see is an hour-long discussion on the SGX Nifty and its implications on the opening of the Nifty for that day.

 What is SGX Nifty?

 The word SGX is an acronym for the Singapore Stock Exchange.
 Further, Nifty is the benchmark index of the National Stock Exchange (NSE) of India and it is comprised of the top 50 companies listed on NSE.
 Overall, if we were to add these two constituents, we can say that SGX Nifty is the Indian Nifty trading on the Singapore Stock Exchange.
 It is an actively traded futures contract on Singapore Exchange.

 Any investor who is interested in trading Nifty, but is not able to access Indian Markets, finds trading SGX Nifty a very good alternative to trade.
 Even the big hedge funds who have big exposure in the Indian market find SGX Nifty as a good alternative to hedge their positions.

 Further, an Indian citizen is not allowed to trade SGX Nifty contracts.
 For that matter, Indian citizens are not allowed to trade derivatives in any other country.

 Become A Better Stock Investor

 Thousands of stock market investors just like you are using Trade Brains Portal daily to perform a complete fundamental analysis of stocks.
 Click here to sign up for Trade Brains Portal and start picking winning stocks.

 Difference between Nifty and SGX Nifty?

 1. SGX nifty is Nifty futures contract trading in Singapore Stock Exchange and in India, Nifty contract trades on NSE.